Sangeppato/Acer-E5-574G-710E-Hackintosh/README.md

 ## Specific components
 All the kexts which I've installed in `/Library/Extensions` can be found in the Kexts folder.
 The only ones which are not covered by the little "guide" below are: `WhateverGreen.kext`, `FakeSMC.kext` (and its Plugins) and `USBInjectAll.kext`.
-You should install these too.
+You should install those too.

 You can see my patcher SSDT and my config.plist as well, in the `CLOVER` folder.